 You don’t have to do it by yourself

 You’re not the only one completing risk assessments.

-- Event contractors and suppliers have to do their own risk assessments for the services and products they are bringing to the event.
+- Your contractors and suppliers have to do their own risk assessments for the services and products they are bringing to the event.

 - Venue operators have to do their risk assessments concerning the venue.
 For instance how the risk of fire is reduced or how potential protestors or even terrorists are kept from entering the building.